On this page

-In addition, a person who entered Australia as a remaining relative or a person who previously sponsored a remaining relative cannot sponsor another person as a remaining relative.
+In addition, a person or their partner who entered Australia as a remaining relative or a person who previously sponsored a remaining relative cannot sponsor another person as a remaining relative.

-Permanent Contributory Parent visa holders who were granted their visa on or after 1 July 2009 may also be barred from sponsoring a partner or fiancé for a period of five years from the date of visa grant.
+Permanent contributory parent visa holders who were granted their visa on or after 1 July 2009 may also be prevented from sponsoring a partner or fiancé for a period of five years from the date of visa grant.

 Assurance of Support

-An Assurance of Support (AoS) is a legal commitment by a person, not necessarily the sponsor, to repay the Australian Government certain welfare payments paid to migrants during the AoS period.
+An Assurance of Support is a legal commitment by a person, not necessarily the sponsor, to repay the Australian Government certain welfare payments paid to migrants during the assurance of support period.

-Some family stream applicants are subject to a mandatory AoS.
-Other applicants may be subject to a discretionary AoS if they are assessed as being at risk of becoming a charge on Australia's welfare system.
+Some family stream applicants are subject to a mandatory assurance of support.
+Other applicants may be subject to a discretionary assurance of support if they are assessed as being at risk of becoming a burden on Australia's welfare system.

 Health and character requirements

-Like all migrants, family stream applicants are assessed on an individual basis and they must be assessed against Australia's health and character requirements.
+Family stream applicants must be assessed against Australia's health and character requirements.

 Capping visa classes

-A number of visa classes in the family stream can be subject to capping.
-This means that when the number of visas set by the Minister for Immigration and Border Protection for a class for that program year has been reached, no further visas can be granted in that class in that program year.
+A number of visa classes in the family stream can be capped.
+This means that when the number of visas granted in that class has reached the level set by the Minister for Immigration and Border Protection for that programme year, no further visas can be granted in that class until the following programme year begins.

-See: Fact Sheet 21 Managing the Migration Program
+See: Fact sheet 21 – Managing the Migration Programme

 Information on processing priorities is available on the department's website.